ananthakumaran/ananthakumaran.github.com/_posts/wicket/2010-3-21-wicket-custom-paging-navigator.markdown

 {% endhighlight %}

-I made small changes.
-But you can make changes like showing images instead of first , last etc.
+I have made small changes only.
+But you can go on and make further changes like showing images instead of first , last etc.